 Time to adjust our view of developing economies

 What a lot of us are failing to realize is that the world has gotten a hell lot smaller and more connected than ever before.
 Now is the time to revise our view of the underdeveloped economies, to stop seeing them as being stuck in time.
-But rather to think of them as places with opportunities that can be leveraged using our current technological and economic advantages, all while pushing these countries forward.
+But rather think of them as countries with economic opportunities that can be leveraged using our current technological and economic advantages.